NicoVogel/jakb/Gitlab/README.md

 sudo docker exec -it gitlab-runner sh
 ````

 Now replace the placeholder with the information from step 2 and 5.
-The tags are in this case not realy needed, because of the option *--run-untagged*. for more information
+The tags are in this case not realy needed, because of the option *--run-untagged*.

 ````shell
 gitlab-runner register \